How are you storing and organizing Amazon MWS data in my target data destination?

 The cadence and timing are set by Amazon API limits, not Openbridge.
 The Openbridge system is optimized to work within those limits, maximizing available Amazon API capacity.
 For example, to regenerate close to over 2,700 reports (7 reports, by day, for 390 days), we have to carefully sequence requests to the MWS API to avoid Amazon system throttling, which would slow any requests and responses by Amazon.

-Currently, we are pulling MWS reporting data once a day.
+After activating MWS Advanced or Basic reporting, it can take up to 24-48 hrs for the first sync to occur.
+Afterward, we are pulling MWS reporting data once a day.
 This largely a function of when data is available and the limits Amazon has on how frequently calls to their API can occur.
 Given we are pulling a broad cross-section of reporting data, making those calls more frequently would cause Amazon to throttle our connection to your account.

 Note that the MWS API uses UTC while Amazon internally reconciles data in PST.
 This can create temporary shifts in data availability.
 Normally this self-corrects itself within 24-48 hours.
 For example, there may be a shift due to timezones on Jan 3.
 However, on Jan 4 or Jan 5, the data for Jan 3 would be "settled".
 This means any gaps due to timezone variations are reconciled.